 Today's students face enormous challenges, yet student voices are too rarely heard when decisions are being made about student finances, health, and safety.
 We are changing that.
 NCLC leverages its relationships with major higher education stakeholders to deliver unparalleled programs that help student leaders develop greater expertise, skills, and networks to become influential stakeholders on campus and beyond.
 NCLC provides institutional memory, resources, and direction to the network so incoming leaders can pick up where their predecessors left off, building an effective student voice for decades to come.

 We do not have any paid opportunities currently open.
 Please check back soon or reach out for volunteer opportunities via firstname.lastname@example.org!

 Co-Founder & Executive Director

-Andy is executive director and Co-Founder of the National Campus Leadership Council (NCLC), which he co-founded NCLC in 2012 with the mission to empower student leaders to engage in the public discourse.
-Since its 2012 launch, NCLC has extended its reach to student body presidents at more than 400 campuses nationwide.
+Andy is executive director of National Campus Leadership Council (NCLC), which he co-founded NCLC in 2012 with the mission to empower student leaders to be influential stakeholders in the public discourse.
+Since its launch, NCLC has extended its reach to student body presidents at more than 500 campuses nationwide.
 Andy is a leading advocate for student voice in public policy, helping major stakeholders in the public and private sectors engage campuses on key issues.
-He helped the Obama White House launch several policy initiatives, including introducing President Obama when the President took action to support student loan borrowers and speaking at the It’s On Us campaign announcement.
-Andy regularly consults organizations and institutions on youth policy and how to more effectively engage Millennials in the public discourse.
-He has previously served as executive director of the DC Student Alliance and president of the American University Student Government.
-Andy grew up in Colorado but left to study in Washington, D.C., at American University where he earned a B.A. and masters in public administration (MPA).
+He helped the Obama White House launch several policy initiatives, including introducing President Obama when the President took action to support student loan borrowers and speaking at the It’s On Us campaign launch.
+He has previously led the DC Student Alliance and served as president of the American University Student Government.
+Andy grew up in Colorado and earned his B.A. in political science and masters in public administration at American University.